Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/queue.md

 - `#!dae var int queue`
     Handle of a callback queue
 - `#!dae var func function`
-    A function with no return value, expecting an integer as a parameter
+    A function with no return value, expecting an integer as a parameter.
 - `#!dae var int data`
     When calling 'function', this value is passed as a parameter